OatmealDome/dolphin-ios/Readme.md

 You will need the following:

-* A Mac capable of running macOS Big Sur 11.3 or later
+* A Mac capable of running MacOS Sonoma 14 or later
-* Xcode 13 or later
+* Xcode 15 or later
 * Homebrew (or your favourite package manager)
+* iOS 14 or later

 First, install the necessary tools using Homebrew: